dchithinh/mastering-embeded-linux-programming/[QEMU] Build u-boot for ARM.md

 	cd u-boot
 ```

-To make use of it, you need to add the directory to your path using the following command:
+To make use of the toolchain, you need to add the directory to your path using the following command:
 ```
 	PATH=~/x-tools/arm-unknown-linux-gnueabi/bin:$PATH
 ```